austincicale/2023_NBA_Game_Predictions/README.md

 ### Project Overview

-This project was conducted during a Sports Analytics course (STOR 538) at The University of North Carolina at Chapel Hill throughout the Spring semester of 2023.
-While this project was a collaborative task, I was responsible for all programming aspects of the assignment.
-This was a predictive modeling project for actual NBA games (all games between April 4 and April 9 of 2023), with the primary goal of designing models for the prediction of three variables – Spread, Total, and OREB.
-Below you can find clear definitions of these outcome variables:
+This project was undertaken as part of the Sports Analytics course (STOR 538) at The University of North Carolina at Chapel Hill during the Spring semester of 2023.
+While the project was collaborative, I assumed responsibility for all programming aspects.
+The objective was to develop predictive models for real NBA games played between April 4 and April 9 of 2023, focusing on three key variables: Spread, Total, and OREB.
+For clarity, these variables are defined as follows:

 - Spread = Home Points - Away Points
 - Total = Home Points + Away Points
 - OREB = Home OREB + Away  OREB